brucou/-rxcc-state/README.md

 around a finite, fixed set of control states

-These computations can often be modelized advantageously[^1] by a class of state machines called hierarchical extended state producer.
+These computations can often be modelized advantageously[^1] by a class of state machines called hierarchical extended state transducer.
 This library offers a way to define, and use such class of state machines.
+We will come back on the meaning of the fancy name, but in short a state transducer is a state machine which may produce outputs.

 The major motivation for this library has been the specification and implementation of user interfaces.
 As a matter of fact, to [every user interface can be associated a computation](https://brucou.github.io/posts/user-interfaces-as-reactive-systems/#reactive-systems-as-automata)